Sexual Dysfunction – Condition

 - The ability to achieve an orgasm.

 In addition to the aforementioned problems, sexual dysfunction may lead to psychological issues such as stress, depression, performance anxiety which may further lead to an overall worsening of the situation.
-Many patients who experience sexual dysfunction, usually start looking for pharmaceutical (or auxiliary) sexual-supporting pills, which may work temporarily but for reasons which we will explain later, they worsen the etiology which caused the problem of sexual dysfunction in the first place.
+Many patients who experience sexual dysfunction, usually start looking for pharmaceutical (or auxiliary) sexual-supporting pills, which may work temporarily but for reasons which we will explain later, they worsen the aetiology which caused the problem of sexual dysfunction in the first place.

 Figure 1: Sexual dysfunction plays a major role in relationships.
 Problems like performance anxiety or questioning attractiveness due to the disease can be very harmful especially when the patients are not informed about this issue.